-1. Students are expected to attend all designated classes via Microsoft Teams.
+Students are expected to attend all designated classes.
 A major focus of COMM 2025 is the development of communication skills.
-Class attendance and participation in class activities are absolutely essential to the student's ultimate success in the course.
-Failure to attend class and participate effectively in class exercises may result
+Class attendance and participation in class activities is absolutely essential to the student's ultimate success in the course.
+Failure to attend class and participate effectively in class exercises may result in a failing grade for the course.
+Attendance, student readings, and out-of-class activities ("homework") are all important.

-- in a failing grade for the course.
-Attendance, student reading, and out-of-class activities ("homework") are all important. - 2.
-Communication exercises and group discussions conducted in class cannot be made up outside of class. - 3.
-Although class activities missed because of absence cannot be made up, a limited amount of make-up work will be available for excused absences (illness or family emergency).
+- Communication exercises and group discussions conducted in class cannot be made up outside of class. - Although class activities missed because of absence cannot be made up, a limited amount of extra credit work will be available for excused absences (illness or family emergency).
 No makeups will be allowed for unexcused absences.
-It is the student's responsibility to contact the instructor regarding missed work. - 4.
-Behaviors related to attendance and participation such as frequent absences or tardiness, distracting or inappropriate class conduct, or the failure to complete assignments and speeches on time may significantly lower the student's grade.
+It is the student's responsibility to contact the instructor regarding missed work.

+Behaviors related to attendance and participation - such as frequent absences or tardiness, distracting or inappropriate class conduct, or the failure to complete assignments and speeches on time - may significantly lower the student's grade.